Can You Use a Different Golf Ball When Putting? (Explained!)

 Is there a penalty for hitting another golf ball on the green?

-So there is two ways to look at this.
+So, there are two ways to look at this.

 If you hit another player’s ball onto the green, then yes.
 That will result in a penalty.
-At which point, you should return the ball to its original spot and you will need to allow the original person to hit their ball.
+At this point, you should return the ball to its original spot, and you will need to allow the original person to hit the ball.

-But to avoid it, if you get your ball onto the green and you are closer to the pin, assuming you are playing closest ball, place a marker on your ball spot so to avoid this very occurrence.
+But to avoid it, if you get your ball onto the green and are closer to the pin, assuming you are playing the closest ball, place a marker on your ball spot to avoid this occurrence.

 Final Thought